Choose your Class

-This common sense, or Emotional Intelligence, is what every leader uses to make pivotal decisions, plan projects and initiatives, solve problems, interact with clients, set performance expectations, communicate feedback, and interact with colleagues of all levels.
+Emotional intelligence is what every leader uses to make pivotal decisions, plan projects and initiatives, solve problems, interact with clients, set performance expectations, communicate feedback, and collaborate with colleagues of all levels.

 While your IQ will remain stable for most of your life, you can develop and perfect the competencies associated with EI to achieve higher performance as a leader.
 This workshop will show you how.

-- Your EI Profile: Debrief the results and develop an action plan to enhance your EQ
+- Debrief the results of your EI profile and develop an action plan to enhance your EI

 - Scientific findings in detecting social cues